 What causes postpartum depression?

-While the exact cause for postpartum depression is unknown, it is likely that a number of different factors are involved, such as:
+While the exact cause is unknown, it is likely that a number of different factors are involved, such as:

 - hormonal changes during and after delivery